 Rushville is a tiny village located in the state of Missouri.
 With a population of 217 people and just one neighborhood, Rushville is the 490th largest community in Missouri.
-Much of the housing stock in Rushville was built prior to World War II, making it one of the older and more historic villages in the country.
+Rushville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages, Rushville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rushville are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Rushville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rushville is a village of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Rushville who work in office and administrative support (15.97%), sales jobs (10.08%), and community and social services (9.24%).

 The per capita income in Rushville in 2022 was $28,899, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,596 for a family of four.
 However, Rushville contains both very wealthy and poor people as well.